Skip to main content

 This information will then be shared with other local authorities as an initial step in matching people to suitable longer-term accommodation.
 In making suitable offers of accommodation, every effort should be made to ensure that the property meets the family or individual’s specific needs.

 Where suitable accommodation is secured out of county, the local authority with the initial accommodation will work with the receiving local authority to support move on.
 All local authorities are being provided with additional move on funding from the Welsh Government.
 This funding is complementary to Wales’ share of the £150 million being provided by Department for Levelling Up, Housing and Communities (DLUHC) which is intended to support move on and to prevent homelessness.
-Our Discretionary Assistance Fund is intended to support local authorities to assist guests in initial accommodation move into longer-term accommodation.
-This might include support for guests securing or moving in private rented accommodation (both within and outside the local authority) such as providing bonds and furnishing the property.
+Our Discretionary Assistance Fund is intended to support local authorities to assist guests in initial accommodation to move into longer-term accommodation.
+This might include support for guests securing or moving into private rented accommodation (both within and outside the local authority) such as providing bonds and furnishing the property.
 Full guidance on the funding Discretionary Assistance Fund (DAF).

 The family should be given at least 1 week to move to their new home and sign appropriate paperwork relating to the type of home they have been offered.
 Where needed, the local authority should arrange for an interpreter to discuss information and advice to explain what they are agreeing to in the paperwork.